 Abdominal ultrasonography is the initial imaging test of choice in most patients without urethral abnormalities because it avoids potential allergic and toxic complications of contrast agents and allows assessment of associated renal parenchymal atrophy.
 Ultrasonography is aimed at detection of hydronephrosis.
 However, the false-positive rate is 25% if only minimal criteria (visualization of the collecting systems) are considered in the diagnosis.
 Also, absence of hydronephrosis (and false-negative results) can occur if obstruction is early (in the first few days) or mild or if retroperitoneal fibrosis or tumor encases the collecting system, preventing dilation of the ureter.

-CT is sensitive for diagnosing obstructive nephropathy and is used when obstruction cannot be shown by ultrasonography or by intravenous urography.
+CT (see Computed Tomography) is sensitive for diagnosing obstructive nephropathy and is used when obstruction cannot be shown by ultrasonography or by intravenous urography.
 Unenhanced helical CT is the modality of choice for obstruction due to ureteral calculi.
 CT urography done with and without contrast is particularly useful in the evaluation of hematuria.
 Thinning of the renal parenchyma suggests more chronic obstruction.

 Excretory urography (contrast urography, intravenous pyelography [IVP], intravenous urography [IVU]) has been largely superseded by CT and MRI (with or without contrast).
-However, when CT cannot identify the level of obstructive uropathy and when acute obstructive uropathy is thought to be caused by calculi, sloughed papilla, or a blood clot, IVU or retrograde pyelography may be indicated.
+However, when CT cannot identify the level of obstructive uropathy and when acute obstructive uropathy is thought to be caused by calculi, sloughed papillae, or a blood clot, IVU or retrograde pyelography may be indicated.

 Antegrade or retrograde pyelography is preferred to studies that involve vascular administration of contrast agents in patients with azotemia.
 Retrograde studies are done through a cystoscope, whereas antegrade studies require placement of a catheter into the renal pelvis percutaneously.
 Patients with intermittent obstruction should be studied when they are having symptoms; otherwise, the obstruction may be missed.